Focus (linguistics): Prominence and meaning

 The meaning of (7) can be summarized as the only thing John did was introduce Bill to Sue.
 The meaning of (8) can be summarized as the only person to whom John introduced Bill is Sue.

 In both (7) and (8), focus is associated with the focus sensitive expression only.
 This is known as association with focus.
 The class of focus sensitive expressions in which focus can be associated with includes exclusives (only, just) non-scalar additives (merely, too) scalar additives (also, even), particularlizers (in particular, for example), intensifiers, quantificational adverbs, quantificational determiners, sentential connectives, emotives, counterfactuals, superlatives, negation and generics.
 It is claimed that focus operators must c-command their focus.

 Alternative semantics

 In the alternative semantics approach to focus pioneered by Mats Rooth, each constituent $\alpha$ has both an ordinary denotation $[\![\alpha]\!]_o$ and a focus denotation $[\![\alpha]\!]_f$ which are composed by parallel computations.
-The ordinary denotation of a sentence is simply whatever denotation it would have in a non-alternative-based system while its focus denotation can be thought of as the set containing all ordinary denotations one could get by substituting the focused constituent for another expression of the same semantic type.
-For a sentence such as (9), the ordinary denotation will be the proposition which is true iff Mary likes Sue.
+The ordinary denotation of a sentence is simply whatever denotation it would have in a non-alternative-based system, and its focus denotation can be thought of as the set containing all ordinary denotations one could get by substituting the focused constituent for another expression of the same semantic type.

+For a sentence such as (9), the ordinary denotation will be the proposition that is true iff Mary likes Sue.
 Its focus denotation will be the set of each propositions such that for some contextually relevant individual 'x', that proposition is true iff Mary likes 'x'.